confluentinc/ksql/design-proposals/klip-17-sql-union.md

 Under the hood this PR will require support for sub-queries to be added to our query planning pipeline.
-Each `SELECT` in the union will be added to the logical plan as a sub-query, and translated into a suitable physical plan, and ultimately building built into a single KS topology.
+Each `SELECT` in the union will be added to the logical plan as a sub-query, and translated into a suitable physical plan, and ultimately building built into a single KS topology using `KStream.merge()`.

 The CLI will be updated to detect `INSERT INTO` statements and inform the user they are no longer supported, and what to do instead, linking to more documentation.
 This can be done through a general pattern that can be used for other removed statement types.

+### Ordering Guarantees

+`KStream.merge` does not offer any ordering guarantees between records in the different streams being merged.
+It does preserve relative ordering of records within each input stream.

+`UNION ALL` will be implemented using `KStream.merge`, hence we propose that the initial `UNION ALL` will likewise offer no cross-stream ordering guarantees.
+It may be possible to add ordering later, via additional syntax, but this is out of scope for this KLIP.

 ## Test plan

 Suitable `QueryTranslationTest` cases will be added to cover the use of `UNION ALL`.
 At a minimum this should replicate the QTT tests that exist for `INSERT INTO`.

-If [KLIP-6: Execution Plans](klip-6-execution-plans.md) has not been merged then any existing `INSERT ALL` statements in the command topic will result in an error.
-If it has been merged, the query may execute, which would be bad, unless we add code to explicitly disable this.
+Now that [KLIP-6: Execution Plans][6] has been merged any existing `INSERT INTO` query in a users command topic would likely execute on a server restart, which would be bad.
+Explicit code will be need to disable this (breaking change), or provide an upgrade route for such queries.
 Hence testing in this area is crucial.

 ## Documentation Updates

 The removal of `INSERT INTO` will obviously necessitate many areas of documentation being updated.
 Luckily `INSERT INTO` is not heavily used in demos or examples.

 A new section will be added to the syntax reference to cover the use of `UNION ALL`.
+This will also call out `UNION ALL` ordering guarantees, i.e. relative order of messages in source partitions is preserved, but there is no cross-stream ordering guarantees.

 Not much beyond that would be needed in our docs as this is a standard SQL operator, and hence well documented.

 The release notes will include details of how to migrate `INSERT INTO` statements to use `UNION ALL`.

 # Compatibility Implications

-Removal of `INSERT ALL` is clearly a breaking change.
+Removal of `INSERT INTO` is clearly a breaking change.
 However, we _must_ remove it if we are to unlock the other planned work.

-It is believed the proposed `UNION ALL` operator will be able to replicate all functionality currently possible with `INSERT ALL`, with the exception that you will no longer be able to run additional statements later to add to the set of sources being merged.
+It is believed the proposed `UNION ALL` operator will be able to replicate all functionality currently possible with `INSERT INTO`, with the exception that you will no longer be able to run additional statements later to add to the set of sources being merged.
 For example, at the moment you can choose to run additional `INSERT INTO` statements at any time to include another source into the merge, where as with unions we'll need support for updating the running query, which will come in time.